powa-team/powa/docs/quickstart.rst

 Prerequisites
 -------------

-You will need a compiler, and the appropriate PostgreSQL development packages, and contrib modules:
+You will need a compiler, the appropriate PostgreSQL development packages, and some contrib modules.

+While on most installation, the contrib modules are installed with a postgresql-contrib package, if you whish to install them from source, you should note that only the following modules are required:

+  * btree_gist
+  * pg_stat_statements

 On Debian: